AlexCGoose/Sumiriku-Doc/Sumiriku Secret Doc.md

 **Resistances** :: Fire
 **Senses**      :: Passive Perception 14
-**Gear**        :: Improved Medium Armour **Languages**   :: Formal Sumirikugo, Onigo, Sumirikugo **CR**          :: 9 (XP 2,300; PB +4)
+**Gear**        :: Improved Medium Armour **Languages**   :: Akumago, Formal Sumirikugo, Sumirikugo **CR**          :: 9 (XP 2,300; PB +4)

 }}

 ### Traits

-***Ego.*** If a creature attempts to threaten, intimidate, or goad Kaito, he must attempt a DC 15 Wisdom Saving Throw.
+***Ego.*** If a creature attempts to threaten, intimidate, or goad Hayato, he must attempt a DC 15 Wisdom Saving Throw.
 If he fails he is forced to target the creature that triggered the Saving Throw with any attacks, spells and abilities he uses and he cannot move away from said creature until the end of this next turn.

-***Infernal Chains.*** The first time Hayato hits with a weapon attack on his turn, the target must succeed on a DC 17 Strength Saving Throw or they have the Prone condition.
+***Infernal Chains.*** The first time Hayato hits with a weapon attack on his turn, the target must succeed on a DC 17 Strength Saving Throw or they have the Prone Condition.

 ### Actions